coin-or/python-mip/docs/custom.rst

 ~~~~~~~~~~~~~~

 In many applications there are `strong formulations <https://www.researchgate.net/publication/227062257_Strong_formulations_for_mixed_integer_programming_A_survey>`_
-that include an exponential number of constraints.
-These formulations cannot be direct
-handled by the MIP Solver: entering all these constraints at once is usually
-not practical.
-In the `Cutting Planes <https://en.wikipedia.org/wiki/Cutting-plane_method>`_ :cite:`Dantz54`
-method the LP relaxation is solved and only constraints which are *violated* are inserted.
-The model is re-optimized
-and at each iteration a stronger formulation is obtained until no more violated
-inequalities are found.
-The problem of discovering which are the missing
-violated constraints is also an optimization problem (finding *the most* violated
-inequality) and it is called the *Separation Problem*.
+that may include an exponential number of constraints.
+These formulations cannot be direct handled by the MIP Solver: entering all these constraints at once is usually not practical, except for very small instances.
+In the `Cutting Planes <https://en.wikipedia.org/wiki/Cutting-plane_method>`_ :cite:`Dantz54` method the LP relaxation is solved and only constraints which are *violated* are inserted.
+The model is re-optimized and at each iteration a stronger formulation is obtained until no more violated inequalities are found.
+The problem of discovering which are the missing violated constraints is also an optimization problem (finding *the most* violated inequality) and it is called the *Separation Problem*.

 As an example, consider the Traveling Salesman Problem.
-The  compact
-formulation (:numref:`tsp-label`) is a *weak* formulation: dual bounds produced
+The compact formulation (:numref:`tsp-label`) is a *weak* formulation: dual bounds produced
 at the root node of the search tree are distant from the optimal solution cost
 and improving these bounds requires a potentially intractable number of
 branchings.
 In this case, the culprit are the sub-tour elimination constraints
-involving variables :math:`x` and :math:`y`.
+linking variables :math:`x` and :math:`y`.
 A much stronger TSP formulation
 can be written as follows: consider a graph :math:`G=(N,A)` where :math:`N` is
 the set of nodes and :math:`A` is the set of directed edges with associated
 traveling costs :math:`c_a \in A`.
 Selection of arcs is done with binary